This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 been made to complete the record. (a) If a state fund claim meets the statutory requirements of

-compensability, the claims specialist shall have authority to approve such
+compensability, the claims specialist may approve such claim for payment of

-claim for payment of medical bills and temporary total disability compensation
+medical bills and temporary total disability compensation or other appropriate

-description of the condition or conditions for which the claim is being allowed
+condition or conditions for which the claim is being allowed and part or parts

-and part or parts of the body affected. (b) In the processing of initial applications in state fund
+of the body affected. (b) In the processing of initial applications in state fund

-claims, requesting payment of compensation in addition to medical benefits, the
+claims requesting payment of compensation in addition to medical benefits, the

 claims specialist may approve temporary total disability compensation over a